 Mental Canvas release date and price

-Mental Canvas is currently in a closed beta programme with architects, storyboard and comic artists – and even researchers at Mount Sinai’s Brain Injury Research Center in New York.
+Mental Canvas is currently in a closed beta programme with architects, storyboard and comic artists, and Mount Sinai's medical illustration team.

 Julie says that she expects it to be commercially released for Windows next year, after an update for Windows 10 that Microsoft has dubbed the Creators Update.
 A Mac version is likely to follow.
 Pricing has yet to be announced – though Julie expects its to be sold using a subscription model a la Adobe’s Creative Cloud.